John Stokes

 Was it Dec's voice out of tune?

-Con then got Brian to record Dec thinking it must be him who was out of tune.
+Con then got Brian to secretly record Dec thinking it must be him who was out of tune.
 Once again he was pleasantly surprised.....
 It was not him.

 John's microphone had to be turned off!

-Con and Dec had no option but to ask Brian Savoury to turn John's microphone off and it was like that for the four final years except when he had a 'solo' to sing.
+Con and Dec had no option but to ask Brian Savory to turn John's microphone off and it was like that for the four final years except when he had a 'solo' to sing.
 Nobody noticed.

 Offer from EMI